hkggerry/Bob-s-Burgers/README.md

-# Bob's Burgers
+# Bob's Burgers WIKI

-The website I will be creating for my Phase 2 project is called Bob's Burgers Wiki.
-I have been a huge fan of Bob's Burgers since college.
-I would like to make a website for the fans that can look up basic information for this show, infomation includes all the Bob's Burgers characters and a master list of all episodes from every season to date.

-The basic layout of the website is as follows:

-HEADER
+Description:

+Ever since college, I have been a huge fan of Bob's Burgers.
+Bob's Burgers is an American animated sitcom that features Bob the restaurant owner and his family.
+Every episodes are worth the rewatch and I would normally have it on in the background as white noise.

+For all the fans out there, I would like to create a website for Bob's Burgers as my Phase 2 project.
+Website will include a list of characters that featured in the show and an episode list of all 12 seasons of the show.
+A check box will be included in the episode list to help keeping track which episode you have watched already.

+With the knowledge from Phase 2 - React, I am capable of making this dream website come true.

+Website Layout:

-- Homepage
+Homepage
-- Characters
+Characters
-    - Search Bar
+Search Bar
-- Episodes
+Episodes
-    - Seasons
+Seasons
-    - Episode lists
+Episode lists
-- Website Suggestion Box
+Website Suggestion Box

+Credits:

+Special thanks to the person online who has uploaded a free API to the public to use.
+Please see the links below for reference.

 API: "https://bobsburgers-api.herokuapp.com/"

 Characters API: "https://bobsburgers-api.herokuapp.com/characters/"

 Episodes API: "https://bobsburgers-api.herokuapp.com/episodes/"